Bridgerton/Lady Violet, her son Anthony and the Siena Rosso Affair/The Beginning

 THE SIENA ROSSO AFFAIR

-A deep wound for Anthony is also that while Daphne is allowed to marry for love, his mother
+A deep wound for Anthony is also that while Daphne is allowed to marry for love [however that was within their social classes, she married a Duke, Anthony’s closest friend], his mother

 coldly commands him to break up his love affair with opera singer Siena Rosso.